Willi Veller: Nazi era: 1933–1941

 From January to December 1936, Veller was the SA Standarte 211 in the Pommern SA group, and beginning on 30 July, he was the Oberführer.
 On 1 January 1937 he began leading SA Brigade 22 in Küstrin.
 In April 1938, he tried unsuccessfully to be proposed for the party list for the Reichstag.
 In November 1939, he became the police chief in Oberhausen.
-While officially continuing in this capacity, on 3 September 1940, he was sent to the eastern front, where he served as a sergeant and a platoon leader.
-Veller was killed in battle in Bredūnai (also known as Jagodne) in the district of Gumbinė on 22 June 1941, at the start of Operation Barbarossa.
+While officially continuing in this capacity, on 3 September 1940, he was sent to the Eastern front, where he served as a sergeant and a platoon leader.
+Veller was killed in battle on 22 June 1941, at the start of Operation Barbarossa in Bredūnai (also known as Bredauen or Jagodne), which was then part of the region of Gumbinnen in East Prussia and is now in Nesterovsky District in Kaliningrad Oblast.